 - From North Las Vegas (Freeway): Travel southeast on US 95/93 to the Valley View Boulevard exit.
 Keep right and exit onto south Valley View.
 Continue south for about one mile to Meadows Lane.
 Turn left (east) into the Springs Preserve at the Meadows Lane intersection.

-The Nevada State Museum in Las Vegas is open Friday to Monday, from 9:00 AM to 4:00 PM.
-Closed Tuesday through Thursday.
-For more information about planning your visit, get in touch with the Nevada State Museum—Las Vegas directly at (702) 486-5205.
+The Nevada State Museum in Las Vegas is open Thursday through Monday from 9:00 AM to 4:00 PM.
+For more information about planning your visit, get in touch with the museum directly at (702) 486-5205.

 General admission tickets are $18.95 for adults and $10.95 for children ages 3-17.
 Nevada residents get general admission tickets for $9.95 (adults) and $4.95 (children).
 Tickets can be purchased online or at the Ticketing Office.